microsoft/WebTemplateStudio/CONTRIBUTING.md

 # Contributing to Web Template Studio

-The foundation of _Web Template Studio_ is to get Web developer's up and running with a new web app incorporating cloud services on Azure as fast as possible.
+The foundation of _Web Template Studio_ is to get developers up and running with a new web app that incorporates cloud services on Azure as fast as possible.

-Using Web Template Studio, a developer should be able to select their preferred web frameworks, pages and Azure cloud services and we generate the boilerplate code for them.
+Using Web Template Studio, a developer can select their preferred web frameworks, pages and Azure cloud services to generate boilerplate code for their web app.
-The generated code should not only follow best practices and design guidelines, but also include comments to guide the developer through the logic and how to add functionality to the code.
+The generated code not only follows best practices and design guidelines, but also includes comments to guide the developer through the logic and adding functionality to the code.

-Also remember that the Pull Requests must be done against the **[dev branch](https://github.com/Microsoft/WebTemplateStudio/tree/dev)**.
+Pull Requests must be done against the **[dev branch](https://github.com/Microsoft/WebTemplateStudio/tree/dev)**.
 You should also rebase off dev before the PR as well.

 ## Legal